barend/java-iban/docs/index.md

   string, and there already exist data types for dealing with those.
 * Any feature that's not present in _all_ IBAN's is kept outside the `IBAN` class.
 Currently, that's the support for extracting Bank and Branch identifiers, which lives in the `IBANFields` and `IBANFieldsCompat` classes.
+* The library originally supported an SDK 14 (Ice Cream Sandwich) era Android app.
+This is why it relies on bit-packing to reduce bytecode size and why there's a pre-JDK8 API.

 ### References